 The Greater Kruger National Park is South Africa's premier safari destination: it's the largest wildlife conservancy in Africa, set in one of the most accessible yet unspoilt wilderness areas in South Africa.
 It encompasses the Kruger National Park and a number of adjoining private reserves which share unfenced boundaries with the park; including Sabi Sand, Timbavati, Klaserie and Balule Game Reserves, which are home to a wide variety of private game lodges, each with its own brand of style and luxury.

-The Sabi Sand Game Reserve is adjacent to the Kruger National Park.
-It is a collection of privately-owned game reserves which have dropped their fences by mutual agreement.
-There is also no fence between the Sabi Sand Game Reserve and the Kruger National Park, allowing the free movement of animals through the reserve.
-It is known as South Africa's top luxury safari destination, and the best place in the world for viewing leopards in the wild.
+Bordering Kruger National Park, the Sabi Sand Game Reserve is a collection of privately-owned game reserves which have dropped their fences by mutual agreement.
+There is also no fence between the Sabi Sand Game Reserve and Kruger, allowing the free movement of animals through the reserve.
+Sabi Sand is without a doubt South Africa's top luxury safari destination and the best place in the world to see leopards in the wild.